priv-kweihmann/oelint-adv/docs/wiki/oelint.file.includenotfound.md

 ## Why is this bad?

-If the an include file doesn't reside in the same layer, it creates an external dependency on something that is likely beyond the control of the layer.
+If an include file doesn't reside in the same layer, it creates an external dependency on something that is likely beyond the control of the layer.
 It will create breakage if the other layer changes the name and/or the path of the include file.